swagatabanerjee1904/diamondpriceprediction/README.md

 Used dataset is present on kaggle

 Use this notebook to access : Kaggle Notebook

-LinkedIn Post of Notebook (you can download notebook pdf) : LinkedIn Post In Details
+In Details
 ├──  artifacts                    - here's the model pickle and dataset files.
 │    └── preprocessor.pkl